 Karigane tea is made with stems from Gyokuro tea.
 It is known as a “Hidden treasure of the Japanese tea culture.”
 This tea is naturally sweet and buttery with a bright green dew.
 Due to the lower caffeine level in stems, Karigane offers blissful richness, natural sweetness, and calm alertness.

 This Matcha, SAÉ is made by slow grinding the leaves of Mr. Sakamoto’s Gyokuro tea.
 As the name SAÉ suggests, this matcha uses “Saemidori (sah-eh-mee-do-ree)” cultivar.
 Saemidori cultivar is regarded as “premium” because of the brighter green color and its smooth umami flavor.
-This tea has a smooth and creamy umami, providing ultimate excellence.
+This tea has smooth and creamy umami, providing ultimate excellence.
 Enjoy the best Matcha for your palate and health.

 Sakamoto’s Gyokuro in powder form (to get the whole nutrition)